esp-rs/esp-wifi-sys/README.md

-# esp-wifi
+# esp-wifi-sys

-This repository hosts the wireless-driver's binaries.
+This repository hosts the wireless-driver's binaries and low-level bindings.

 If you are looking for `esp-wifi` see [esp-wifi in esp-hal](https://github.com/esp-rs/esp-hal/tree/main/esp-wifi)